TheMarlboroMan/js-tile-mapper/README.md

 - Erase order.
 It does nothing.
 - Separate table view from model.
 - Add custom attributes for cells.
+- Add optional data to the maps: attributes.
+- Import optional data too.
+- Use arrow functions to preserve class scope.
+- Import level from file (instead of copy / paste)

 # Credits: